-In March 2010, the Commission issued a first-stage consultation document to the EU-level social partners, asking them for their views on a review of the directive, including the issue of on-call working.
-After the second consultation in December 2010, the social partners decided to try to negotiate an agreement on the revision of the directive.
-However, in mid-December 2012, the social partners decided to abandon their talks due to their inability to agree on a joint approach to regulate on-call working, particularly in terms of its link with the use of the opt-out from the maximum 48-hour week.
+In March 2010, the Commission launched a first-stage consultation with the EU social partners, asking them for their views on a review of the directive, including the issue of on-call working.
+The social partners agreed to try to negotiate an agreement on the revision of the directive.
+However, in mid-December 2012, they decided to abandon their talks owing to their inability to agree on a joint approach to regulating on-call working, particularly in terms of its link with the use by Member States of the opt-out from the maximum 48-hour week.

 The Commission carried out a public consultation on the Working Time Directive, which ran from 1 December 2014 to 18 March 2015.
 Instead of a revision, the Commission provided an interpretative communication to explain the case law of the CJEU and ‘to bring legal clarity and certainty when applying the Directive’.
 The Commission also published a report highlighting ‘problems with the implementation’ of the directive as regards ‘the treatment of on-call time as working time’.
 Since then, revising the directive has no longer been on the EU agenda.

 - European Commission: Interpretative Communication on Directive 2003/88/EC of the European Parliament and of the Council concerning certain aspects of the organisation of working time

 - European Commission: Report on the implementation by Member States of Directive 2003/88/EC concerning certain aspects of the organisation of working time